prog112/renovation-rumble-logic/readme.md

 The `GameRunner` is the de-facto starting point, holding a simulation context and delegateing all command execution.
 Game clients or backend services can simply instantiate a runner instance to start simulating a match.
 The commands themselves pass then through a `CommandRunner` which resolves the proper executor per type, automatically hooked up via a Roslyn source generator.

+### Validation
+To showcase a practical application of the logic layer, this repo includes a minimal .NET web service `RenovationRumble.Verifier` that exposes a /verify HTTP endpoint.
+It takes a match state, a list of commands, and a claimed score, then replays the simulation using the same logic as the client to verify the result.

+The service returns a structured response indicating whether the match ended correctly, if the score is valid, or if any commands failed.
+It's stateless, fast, and designed to be run alongside a backend written in any language (`renovation-rumble-backend` will use Node.js), making it easy to plug into real-world async multiplayer flows or anti-cheat systems.

 ### BitMatrix

 To make the logic *a bit* (ha!) more interesting, the project introduces a custom `BitMatrix` type: a tightly-packed struct representing shape patterns on a 2D board.
 It uses a 64-bit ulong to store up to an 8×8 grid in row-major order which results in zero heap allocations and fast bitwise operations.